alexerlandsson/css-tic-tac-toe/README.md

-# css-tic-tac-toe
+# CSS Tic-tac-toe

-Tic Tac Toe created using CSS only
+Simple Tic-tac-toe game created using CSS only.